-- In a most recent survey, 61% of New Jersey residents were in favor of legalization.
+- In a most recent survey, 61% of New Jersey residents favored legalization.

-- Governor Phil Murphy is very pro-legalization, calling it an “incredibly smart thing to do” and a “no-brainer” earlier this year.
+- Governor Phil Murphy is very pro-legalization, calling it an “incredibly smart thing to do” and a “no-brainer.”

 - New Jersey has been hit particularly hard by COVID-19 plummeting tax revenue and increasing costs associated at the same time.
 Even before COVID-19, there were state tax revenue issues.
 These challenges will put even more pressure on the state to find ways to gain more tax revenue.
 NJ Marijuana legalization could provide hundreds of millions of dollars in tax revenue.